Product: Aftershokz Trekz Air

 If you turn up the volume of approximately 80%, where you feel a vibration, the sound level is adequate.
 However, it’s not as loud as standard in-ear headphones.

 Contrariwise most manufacturers, AfterShokz, is promoting situational awareness by using bone conduction.
 However, on the market, more popular are noise isolation and cancellation headphones.

 The slim size and the lightweight design are probably the cause of the short battery life.
-Both wireless models, Trekz Air and Trekz Titanium offer at least six hours of continuous music and calls on a single full charge.
+Both wireless models, Trekz Air and Trekz Titanium, offer at least six hours of continuous music and calls on a single full charge.

 If you’re a heavy user, hitting the gym daily, or setting out for a run, then you’ll probably find yourself charging them overnight every 2 or 3 days.
 Factor in occasional phone calls and some YouTube videos, then charging frequency increases.

 However, the quick-charge mode saves you precious time.
 It lets you charge the Trekz Air for just 15 minutes in exchange for an hour of battery life.
-Quite useful if you charge them while you’re getting ready for a run or a workout.
+Quite helpful if you charge them while you’re getting ready for a run or a workout.

 You also have to consider that keeping the volume at a high level directly impacts battery life.

 If you want headphones to last multiple uses with a single charge, you’ll probably be disappointed.
 Still, the battery can easily last a marathon for nearly every type of runner.

 Trekz Air is a unique proposal in the field of headphones.
 It’s excellent for indoor use, like the gym or the treadmill, or outdoor, if you’re out on the run in the countryside.